Male vs. Female Shopping Statistics: Who Runs the Online Shopping World In 2026

 How Men and Women Shop Online

-The next crucial aspect for online merchants for building proper interaction with customers of both sexes is understanding HOW they make purchases online and WHAT do they prioritize in their purchase.
+The next crucial aspect for online merchants for building proper interaction with customers of both sexes is understanding HOW they make purchases online and WHAT they prioritize in their purchases.

 According to the statistics, men prove to be more technically adept than women in online shopping.
 45% of men use a smartphone or a tablet for purchasing online, compared to 34% of women.
 On the other hand, the gap between the percentage of males and females that utilize laptops or PCs for web purchases is not especially wide – 82% of women and 85% of men.